JonnyBurger/render-when-focused/README.md

+⚠️ Update April 2020: Since React Navigation 5 uses a hook-based API, there is no more `componentShouldUpdate` anymore.
+I don't use this function anymore and it is not suported for React Navigation 5.

+---

 # render-when-focused

 A decorator function that will suspend a [react-navigation](https://www.npmjs.com/package/react-navigation) view while it's not visible, for example in a tab view or a stack navigator.
 Once the view becomes visible again, it gets re-rendered.